oauth-xx/oauth2/README.md

 OAuth 2.0 is the industry-standard protocol for authorization.
-OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications,
-    desktop applications, mobile phones, and living room devices.
+OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
-This is a RubyGem for implementing OAuth 2.0 clients and servers in Ruby applications.
+This is a RubyGem for implementing OAuth 2.0 clients (not servers) in Ruby applications.
 See the sibling `oauth` gem for OAuth 1.0 implementations in Ruby.

 ⚠️⚠️⚠️ **_WARNING_**: You are viewing the `README` of the